Table of Contents

-- Extraction Method: Manufacturers of high-quality CBD oil primarily use one of two extraction methods: CO2 extraction and solvent extraction.
-CO2 extraction is also used in the food industry and is generally regarded as safe, when it is pure CO2 extraction without the use of solvents.
+- Extraction Method: Manufacturers of high-quality CBD oil primarily use one of two extraction methods: CO2 extraction and alcohol extraction.
+CO2 extraction is also used in the food industry and is generally regarded as safe when pure CO2 extraction is used without solvents.
 The process entails using carbon dioxide to pull cannabinoids from the leaves and flowers of cannabis plants.

 Best CBD Products for Dogs

 Dogs tend to absorb CBD a little differently from humans.
 CBD is best absorbed through your dog’s oral mucus membranes, which means you can give the CBD oil product orally.
 For more information, take a look at our specially formulated CBD oil for dogs.

 CBD Dog Chews

 CBD oil extracts in the form of chews can have other active natural ingredients that complement the CBD and taste yummy too.

 In products designed to support a calm disposition, look for herbs known as “nervines,” which can be nourishing and soothing to your dog’s nerves.
 In our chews, these include valerian root, passionflower, and chamomile.

 When looking to support your dog’s cognitive health, look for products that contain essential fatty acids and antioxidants.
 Ours include elderberry powder, DHA, EPA, and vitamin E.